haagamble/restoreolddocs/README.md

 # Tajik TransCyrillicSans Word Document Restorer

 This project restores Tajik text in Word documents that were originally typed using the TransCyrillicSans font.
-Sometimes, such text appears as Wingdings or other incorrect characters.
+In modern systems, this text may appear as Wingdings-like symbols, boxes, or other incorrect characters.
 This script replaces those with the correct Tajik Cyrillic characters using predefined mappings.

+In the 1990s, many Tajik documents were created using custom Cyrillic font encodings that reused standard ASCII/Latin character slots (0–255), replacing English letters with Cyrillic-looking glyphs.
+Rarely used ASCII characters such as `{`, `}`, and `~` were sometimes mapped to Tajik-specific letters like `ӣ` or `ӯ`.

+These fonts worked visually—the correct letters appeared on screen—but they stored the wrong underlying character codes.
+As a result, the text became unreadable when the original font was missing or when opened in software that expects Unicode.

 ## Features